telerik/teststudio-docs/docs/automated-tests/elements/elements-find-expression.md

 The recorded images for each element in Test Studio can be used as a default identification mechanism for a project.
 The <a href="/features/project-settings/find-logic" target="_blank">find logic settings</a> allow you to enable the usage of images before searching for the element with its find expression.

-## Predefined Attributes Used in Find Clauses in Find Expressions
+## Element's Attributes Used in the Find Expressions

-The basic component of elements' **Find Expressions** in Test Studio is the FindClause - this is a name-value pair connected with a comparison operator.
+The basic component of elements' **Find Expressions** in Test Studio is the __FindClause - this is a _name-value_ pair connected with a comparison operator__.
 The Find Expression consists of at least one FindClause and this can be verified when <a href="/features/elements-explorer/find-element" target="_blank">editing the element</a>.

 ![Element's find expression][1]